-We do not expect a derivatives dealer under subsection 20(1) to make the daily mid-market mark (or valuation) available to a derivatives party for a derivative that is cleared through a regulated clearing agency because we expect that derivatives parties will already be able to access valuation information from the clearing agency.
-However, we do expect the derivatives dealer to notify the derivatives party of its right to request and receive the clearing agency's daily mid-market mark.
+A derivatives dealer under subsection 21(1) does not have to make the daily mid-market mark (or valuation) available to a derivatives party for a derivative that is cleared through a qualifying clearing agency because we expect that derivatives parties will already be able to access valuation information from the clearing agency.
+However, the derivatives dealer should notify the derivatives party of its right to request and receive the clearing agency's daily mid-market mark.

-We expect this information to be available to a derivatives party in an electronic form (such as through an online platform that allows the derivatives party to see the value of its derivatives position).
+This information should be available to a derivatives party in an electronic form (such as through an online platform that allows the derivatives party to see the value of its derivatives position).
 The derivatives firm should provide its derivatives parties with guidance on how to access this information before executing a transaction with or on behalf of a derivatives party and whenever the derivatives firm makes a change to the way the information is provided to a derivatives party.